Q & A Review

 Why did Newton and Kepler believe this superstition?

-by alchemy, astrology, and the moon.
+They were bewitched by alchemy, astrology, and the moon.
 The notion that the moon affects tides has no real scientific justification.
-It is a superstition based only on accidental and coincidental means of interpretation.
+It is a superstition based only on accidental and coincidental means of

 What do the spherical curvature of the earth and the universal 24 hour day mean?